section-engineering-education/engineering-education/content/articles/a-beginners-guide-on-how-to-become-a-blockchain-developer/index.md

 #### Note

-Unless you have a really good reason, then you should use the Ethereum blockchain as it has the biggest developer community for building blockchain-based applications.
-As a developer, you wouldn't want to get stuck and not have a community to be able to ask questions.
+Unless you really have to use a different blockchain for development, I recommend that you use the Ethereum blockchain.
+It has the biggest developer community for building blockchain-based applications.
+As a developer, you definitely wouldn't want to get stuck and not have a community for support.

 ### Libraries and frameworks for blockchain development